20 Best Fruits For Muscle Gain (Ultimate Guide)

 Blueberries for muscle gain

-Besides being high in antioxidants, blueberries are essential for a woman bodybuilder.
+Besides being high in antioxidants, blueberries are essential for a woman’s bodybuilder.
 They help fight UTIs (urinary tract infections), and studies have shown that they help reduce the prevalence of UTIs.
-For a bodybuilder that constantly gets these, it is the best fruit to add daily.

 • When to eat: pre or post-workout